technomancy/leiningen/TUTORIAL.md

 plugins rather than tasks that are built-in to Leiningen itself.

 It may be tempting to deploy by just checking out your project and using "lein run" on production servers.
-However, it's much better to use Leiningen to create a deployable artifact in a continuous integration setting instead.
-This makes deployments much more repeatable.
+However, unless you take steps to freeze all the dependencies before deploying, it could be easy to end up with unrepeatable deployments.
+It's much better to use Leiningen to create a deployable artifact in a continuous integration setting instead.
 For example, you could have a [Jenkins](http://jenkins-ci.org) CI server run your project's full test suite, and if it passes, upload a tarball to S3.
 Then deployment is just a matter of pulling down and extracting the known-good tarball